activgit/.github.io/about.md

 					<h3>Development</h3>
 					<p>
 						From the beginning, we’ve believed that software has the power to change the world.
-						We work with small startups and global brands alike, combining two decades of agile development practice with strategic thinking to make clients’ digital dreams a reality.
+						We work with small startups and global brands alike, combining agile development practice with strategic thinking to make clients’ digital dreams a reality.
 					</p>
 				</div>
 			</li>